 If you were injured at work or in public where you weren’t at fault, our highly experienced personal injury solicitors will fight for your compensation on a NO WIN NO FEE basis.
-Contact us for a free consultation.
+Contact us for a free case assessment.

 Did you know that the most common types of accidents in public places involve tripping and falling?
 It’s so common that it accounts for almost a third of all accidents reported.
 This page will set out the most common accidents in public places and how you may be able to pursue a claim if you were involved in one.
 We’ll also be looking at some UK and global accident statistics.

 Caused you harm

 Was caused by someone else (partially or wholly)